 - Benefits and risks involved with using functional claims

-- Best practices for leveraging §112(f) and functional claims for maximum patent protection
+- Best practices for leveraging Section 112(f) and functional claims for maximum patent protection

-- What impact will the Williamson decision have on functional claim interpretation for software patents?
+- What has the impact of the Williamson decision been on functional claim interpretation for software patents?

 - What are the benefits and limitations of using functional claims for software patents?